zeviel/vaccine.sh/README.md

 # vaccine.sh
-Web-API for [vaccine](https://vk.com/vaccine_app) an vk service which is clicker game
+Web-API for [vaccine](https://vk.com/vaccine_app) an vk service which is a clicker game

 ## Example
 ```bash